SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 The Ford Mustang sits in a specific ownership pattern that creates paint risk the cover market rarely addresses directly: collector and weekend-driver use.
 According to DOE data (FOTW #1268, 2022), approximately two-thirds of US housing units do not have a fully enclosed private garage.
 For Mustang owners in that majority, the car parks outdoors between weekend drives — often for five or six days at a time — in conditions that accumulate damage silently.

-The scratch risk for an outdoor-parked Mustang is cumulative, not dramatic.
+The scratch risk is cumulative, not dramatic.
 Fine particulate from road dust and pollen settles on the hood and roof; wind moves that particulate across the clear coat each time a gust crosses the body.
 The Mustang's large, flat hood and long rear deck are two of the largest horizontal painted surfaces in the sports car segment — both collect airborne material efficiently.
 A woven cover interrupts that accumulation cycle without requiring the car to be indoors.

 Classic 1965–1973 Mustangs in restored condition carry an additional paint investment: restomod paint jobs typically run $5,000–$15,000 for quality single-stage or base/clear work.
 A cover is the lowest-cost extension of that restoration investment available.